zeeshanali/Online-Help/docs/Install_Guide/ig_ch_01_about.md

 Document Purpose
 ----------------

-This document provides detailed instructions for installing Manager for Lustre\* software.
+This document provides detailed instructions for installing Intel® Manager for Lustre* software.
 This document:

--   Introduces Manager for Lustre\* software and its capabilities
+-   Introduces Intel® Manager for Lustre* software and its capabilities

--   Introduces Manager for Lustre\* software and its capabilities to configure and support real-time management of Lustre* file systems, using a GUI-based dashboard
+-   Introduces Intel® Manager for Lustre* software and its capabilities to configure and support real-time management of Lustre* file systems, using a GUI-based dashboard